scapingerman/lorawan_sim_ud3tn/README.md

 ### 3. Capture MQTT Data and Send to uD3TN

-  -  To capture MQTT data from ChirpStack and forward it to a uD3TN node as DTN bundles, use the mqtt_to_ud3tn.py script.
-This script subscribes to a specific MQTT topic, processes incoming messages, and forwards them to uD3TN.
-Run it as follows:
+  -  To integrate MQTT data into a DTN architecture, use the mqtt_to_ud3tn.py script.
+This script captures MQTT messages from ChirpStack, converts them into DTN bundles, and forwards them to a remote uD3TN node.
+At the destination, these bundles can be extracted and retransmitted as MQTT messages.

   ```bash
   python3 mqtt_to_ud3tn.py